Knowledge base

 - First, create a Public Cloud project and 1 user (help)

-Be careful with the Public Cloud password; 2FA authentication (kCheck validation) on your Infomaniak account is highly recommended. - Log in to the OpenStack dashboard and enter PCU-XXXXXX with the previously defined password
+- Be careful with the Public Cloud password, 2FA authentication on your Infomaniak account is strongly recommended.

-- Download your openrc file, which allows you to authenticate as the administrator of your environment from the command line.
-It contains information such as the data center where your machines are located, your identifier, password, etc.
+file, which allows you to identify yourself as an administrator of your environment from the command line; it contains information such as the datacenter where your machines are located, your identifier, password, etc.

-You now have the file that you can use to connect to the OpenStack administration.
+You now have the file you can use to connect to the Openstack administration.

 Add rules to the security group: mailman-sec

-You can perform all of these commands graphically from the Horizon dashboard https://api.pub1.infomaniak.cloud/horizon/auth/login/ in the Network -> Security Group tab (cloud documentation on this topic).
+You can perform all of these commands graphically from the Horizon dashboard in the Network -> Security Group tab (refer to the cloud documentation for more information).

 Once you are connected to the machine, update it: